Glosa: Spelling and pronunciation

 Unlike several other auxiliary languages, Glosa uses the letters Q and X. C makes the “ch” sound in church.
 The “sh” sound in short is represented by the letter combination SC – the only digraph.
 As in many languages, J makes the “y”-sound found in yell or yak.
-G and S are always "hard" (goat and, respectively, hiss/snake).
+G and S are always "hard" (goat and, respectively, hiss and snake).
 R should be trilled or "tapped" (the tongue lightly taps the palate of one's mouth), never uvularized.

 The practice of pronouncing N before a velar sound (g or k) as ŋ is generally non-preferred but is used commonly in order to simplify pronunciation.
 X may be pronounced z at the start of a word but this is non-preferred.

 Some foreign names may include non-Glosa letters in order to retain original spelling.

 Vowels

 The first pronunciation is the preferred one: